A Guide To The Medicare Late Enrollment Penalty

 Aging Into Medicare

-You can sign up for Medicare at any point during this window.
-In some cases, your enrollment will be automatic.
-Generally, if you’re already receiving Social Security retirement income (or if you’ve signed up to receive it) before your 65th birthday, your Medicare enrollment will be automatic.
-If your enrollment isn’t automatic, you’ll have to sign up manually.
+During this period, you can sign up for Medicare at any time.
+In some cases, enrollment is automatic, especially if you’re already receiving Social Security retirement benefits or have applied for them before turning 65.
+If your enrollment isn’t automatic, you must sign up manually.

 Getting Medicare Before Age 65

-• You receive disability income from Social Security or the Railroad Retirement Board for 24 consecutive months
+• Receiving disability benefits from Social Security or the Railroad Retirement Board for 24 consecutive months

-• You’re diagnosed with ALS (Lou Gehrig’s disease)
+• Being diagnosed with ALS (Lou Gehrig’s disease)

-• You’re diagnosed with End-Stage Renal Disease (ESRD)
+• Being diagnosed with End-Stage Renal Disease (ESRD)

 Getting Medicare If You Work Past Age 65